 The basic requirement for mhealth is, of course, phone ownership (or access).
-The survey results in Ghana demonstrate that, while only about 16% of CHNs surveyed had access to a functional official mobile phone for work-related purposes, almost all (99%) had a personal mobile phone, with about a fifth owning more than one mobile phone; most of these personal phones were internet-based (91.7%).
+The survey results in Ghana demonstrate that, while only about 16% of CHNs surveyed had access to a functional official mobile phone for work-related purposes, almost all (99%) had a personal mobile phone, with most of these personal phones being internet-based (91.7%).
 The overwhelming majority (97.6%) of CHNs reported using their personal phone for healthcare delivery, and on a regular basis (90.5%): Table 1.